xebialabs-community/xld-liquibase-plugin/README.md

 The Liquibase plugin provides a simple way to use Liquibase in XLD.

-This plugin supports Liquibase rollbacks via a tagging.
+This plugin supports Liquibase 'roll back to' tag mode.

 ## Requirements